s-victor/TinyPedal/docs/customization.md

 Enable delta module.

     minimum_delta_distance
-Set minimum recording distance (in meters) between each delta sample.
+Set minimum recording distance (in meters) between each lap time sample.
 Default value is `5` meters.
 Lower value may result more samples recorded and bigger file size; higher value may result less samples recorded and inaccuracy.
 Recommended value range in `5` to `10` meters.

     delta_smoothing_samples
 Set number of samples for delta data smoothing calculation using exponential moving average (EMA) method.
 Value range in `1` to `100`.
 Higher value results more smoothness, but may lose accuracy.
 Default is `30` samples.
 Set to `1` to disable smoothing.